Tool for the Analysis of Information Transfer in Manuscript Cultures

 Introduction

-The project will develop a free, shareable, flexible, low-threshold research tool, which may be used as a starting point for researchers interested in studying the textual transmission of information in manuscript cultures.
+The project focuses on developing a free, shareable, flexible, low-threshold research tool, which may be used as a starting point for researchers interested in studying the textual transmission of information in manuscript cultures.

 Tool Features